PachaProject/Pacha/README.md

 ## Getting started

-In this section you add the instructions to run your project on your local machine for development and testing purposes.
-You can also add instructions on how to deploy the project in production.
+In this section you will find instructions on how to run the project on your local machine for development and testing purposes.
+You will also find instructions to deploy our project on IBM CLOUD.

 - [Test our demo](./pacha_app_Frontend/)